What are the European Pain Federation EFIC® Pain Schools?

 Past Pain Schools

-Is it also possible to attend a Pain School without the Grant?
+is it possible to attend a Pain School without the Grant?

 Yes, in this case you need to contact the Pain School directly via the email address, or via the schools website: